metapsy-project/metapsyDocs/content/general/_index.en.md

 ***

 Metapsy is a research project led by the VU University Amsterdam (Prof. [Pim Cuijpers]()).
-The goal of Metapsy is to **provide access to meta-analytic databases of clinical trials** investigating the effect of **psychological interventions** (e.g. psychotherapy, preventive interventions, psychoeducation) on various **mental disorders or mental health problems**.
+Metapsy **provides access to meta-analytic databases of clinical trials** investigating the effect of **psychological interventions** (e.g. psychotherapy, preventive interventions, psychoeducation) on various **mental disorders or mental health problems**.

 <br>